Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 The GCC established a customs union when it promulgated and implemented the Unified Customs Law and Single Customs Tariff, resulting in a common external tariff of 5% for most imported goods.
 Kuwait and other GCC countries reserve the right to assess certain exceptions until a uniform list of goods exempt from tariffs is adopted by all GCC member states.
 Kuwait officially approved the Single Customs Tariff on April 1, 2003, thereby setting a 5% import duty (CIF) on most goods.
 Exempt from the Single Customs Tariff are certain basic foodstuffs and medicines or medical items, which are duty free.
 Tobacco products are assessed a 100% duty.

 Duties are to be paid in Kuwaiti Dinars (KD).
 The dinar is pegged to a basket of currencies.
 U.S. companies needing assistance in determining their harmonized tariff schedule code number or requesting information on specific products should contact a U.S. Department of Commerce Export Assistance Center (USEAC).
-A list of USEACs can be found on the Export.gov U.S. Offices index webpage.
+A list of USEACs can be found on the Trade.gov U.S. Offices index webpage.